signalfx/Metrics.NET.SignalFx/README.md

 Next you need to add a <signalFxReporter> stanza
 You must specify the following attributes:
- - apiToken - Your SignalFuse token
+ - apiToken - Your SignalFx token
  - sourceType - How you would like to configure the default source.
 Your choices are:
   - netbios
   - dns